 If you are buying transplants from the store, you don’t need to start quite as early.
 Most plant tags will tell you when to plant the vegetables to optimize your harvest.
 If not, this article will help you figure out the best time to plant your chosen vegetable.

 Gardening in the fall is usually much more pleasureable than gardening during the hot summer months.
 Cooler weather and a hint of a fall breeze always makes me want to get outside and enjoy the day.
-By planting a fall garden I can also enjoy fresh food a bit longer.
+By planting a fall garden you can also enjoy fresh food a bit longer.
+So while sipping a glass of lemonade on the porch one hot summer day, start planning what vegetables to grow in your fall garden.

 Would you like a free printable of the vegetables you can grow in your fall garden?
-Sign up here to receive a link to the download in your email.
+Sign up here to receive the password to my Resource Library by email.
+You’ll be able to download the printable immediately.

 Do you plant a fall garden?
 If so, what do you plant?
 I would love to hear all about it.